baterson/battle-city-typescript/README.md

 # Battle City TypeScript

-This is a simplified version of the classic NES game "Battle City", implemented in plain JavaScript.
+This is a simplified version of the classic NES game "Battle City", implemented in plain TypeScript.

 ## Play Online